Third-Party CookiesIs Traffic Tracking a Thing of the Past?

 First-Party vs. Third-Party Cookies

-A first-party cookie is initiated and stored by the very site you're actively browsing.
-This allows domain owners not only to gather insights about visitor behavior, but also to enhance user experiences by recalling preferences like forms and language settings.
-Without first-party cookies, users would have to key in their login credentials and other specifics every time you navigated to a site.
-These cookies also empower site owners to collect invaluable user insights within their own territory.
+A first-party cookie is initiated and stored by the site you're actively browsing.
+This allows domain owners to gather insights about visitor behavior and enhance user experiences by recalling preferences like forms and language settings.
+Without first-party cookies, users would have to key in their login credentials and other specifics every time they navigated to a site.

 In contrast, third-party cookies are created by domains other than the one you're accessing.
 They primarily serve tracking and advertising purposes.
 It's worth noting that the crosshairs are pointed at third-party cookies.
 First-party cookies, which capture actions only on the intentionally visited website, aren't the culprits here.

 By default, browsers tend to allow first-party cookies.
-But, users retain the choice to disable them in their settings should they prefer.
+But, users still have the choice to disable them in their settings should they prefer.

-Here are four more technologies that can improve personalization for marketing firms without crossing the privacy line:
+Here are a few ideas for technologies that can improve personalization without crossing the privacy line:

 #1.
 Device Fingerprinting